aws-amplify/docs/cli/graphql.md

   post: Post @connection(name: "PostComments")
 }
 ```

-> This is just an example.
-The transform defines more directives such as @auth and @searchable below.

 When used along with tools like the Amplify CLI, the GraphQL Transform simplifies the process of
 developing, deploying, and maintaining GraphQL APIs.
 With it, you define your API using the